hmrc/self-assessment-bsas-api/resources/public/api/conf/2.0/docs/overview.md

 * generate an end of accounting period BSAS
 * request a specific BSAS
 * request the adjustments made to a specific self-employment BSAS
+* request the adjustments made to a specific UK property BSAS
+* request the adjustments made to a specific foreign property BSAS
 * provide accounting adjustments against a specified BSAS
-* request the adjustments made to a specific UK property BSAS